Jacob Birnbaum

 Jacob (Yaakov) Birnbaum (10 December 1926 – 9 April 2014, aged 87) was the German-born founder of Student Struggle for Soviet Jewry (SSSJ) and other human rights organizations.
 Because the SSSJ, at the time of its founding, in 1964, was the first initiative to address the plight of Soviet Jewry, he is regarded as the father of the Movement to Free Soviet Jewry.
 His father was Solomon Birnbaum and grandfather Nathan Birnbaum.

 Early life and education

 Yaakov Birnbaum was born in Hamburg, Germany.
-His grandfather was Nathan Birnbaum, writer and Jewish nationalist who coined the word "Zionism."
-His father was Solomon Birnbaum, a Yiddish scholar.
+His grandfather was Nathan Birnbaum, writer and Jewish nationalist who coined the word "Zionism", and later a prominent figure in the Jewish religious world.
+His father was Solomon Birnbaum, a scholar of Yiddish and Hebrew Paleography.
 In 1938 and 1939 Yaakov went to school with refugee children who were brought out from Central Europe at the last moment in a Kindertransport organized by Rabbi Dr. Solomon Schonfeld.
 He later studied modern European history at the University of London.

 Career

 As the war ended in 1945, Birnbaum moved to France where from 1946 to 1951 he helped survivors of Nazi concentration camps and Soviet labor camps - Jews from Poland, USSR, Czechoslovakia, Hungary.
 He later worked to help North African Jews fleeing the Algerian Civil War.

 With his experience of Nazism and Soviet communism, Birnbaum felt that an all-out effort should be made by American Jewry to combat the Kremlin's oppression of Soviet Jews.
 Inspired by the organization of the Student Nonviolent Coordinating Committee, Birnbaum decided to create a national student movement to act as a spearhead to mobilize the grassroots to transform Washington into the protector and rescuer of Soviet Jewry.
 In 1964 he moved to New York City.
 On 27 April 1964 he convened a New York metropolitan student meeting at Columbia University with the aim of creating a protest on 1 May, traditionally a holiday for the Soviet Union.
 About 200 students from Yeshiva University, Jewish Theological Seminary, Queens College and Columbia University attended.
 The meeting was an emotional one.
 The theme was that The Holocaust should be taken as a warning and the civil rights movement as a model for grassroots action.
 Within four days some 1,000 students rallied in front of the Soviet U.N.
 Mission.
 He called the new group Student Struggle for Soviet Jewry (SSSJ) (a play on the Marxist term "class struggle") and his first office operated out of his bedroom.
 In its recent timeline of 350 years of American Jewish history, the Center for Jewish History marked 1 May 1964 as the beginning of the public movement for Soviet Jewry.